j-stalder/portfolio-optimization/README.md

  Once your done with installing the Gurobi solver visit  https://www.anaconda.com/distribution/ and download the Anaconda distribution for your system (this course is based on Python 3.7).
 After the installation process open up the Anaconda prompt and type: conda install -c gurobi gurobi.

 ## References
-This course is based on material, ideas and concepts of a same named course at the University of Bern.
+This course is based on ideas and concepts of a same named course at the University of Bern.

 ## Author
 * j-stalder(https://github.com/j-stalder)